 - It helps designers to create a prototype of the web page, while it helps programmers to understand the features and their working on the web page

-- It is very important in understanding where every item should be placed on the website’s page
+- It is very important to understanding where every item should be placed on the website’s page

 In simple words, it is a visual layout of your website that shows you where each element will be placed on the page.
 However, according to the needs of the project, wireframes can be in different forms.